JayKamat99/close-representation/README.md

-# close-representation
+# CloSE: A Compact Shape- and Orientation-Agnostic Cloth State Representation
-code for the paper sent to IROS 2025
+code for the paper submitted to IROS 2025